Lowe's same-store sales misses estimates, shares drop

-(Reuters) - Lowe’s Cos Inc (LOW.N) missed estimates for quarterly same-store sales on Wednesday as the home improvement retailer bore the brunt of a slowdown in the U.S. housing market, sending its shares down 4 percent.
+Aug 22 (Reuters) - Lowe’s Cos Inc missed estimates for quarterly same-store sales on Wednesday as the home improvement retailer bore the brunt of a slowdown in the U.S. housing market, sending its shares down 4 percent.

 Sales at stores open at least a year rose 5.2 percent, below the average analyst estimate of a 5.34 percent increase, according to Thomson Reuters I/B/E/S.